 ✓ Have handy plane goodies

-Make sure your inflatable pillow, book, compression socks, headphones, pen, etc. are handy in your under-seat bag.
+Make sure your inflatable pillow, book, compression socks, headphones, pen, and other essentials are handy in your under-seat bag.

 ✓ Pack your travel snacks :)

 Of course you will want your yummy snacks!
 Nuts, pre-cut fruit, peeled hard-boiled eggs, snack bars, cookies, cheese & crackers, pb&j sandwiches, are all good things.
 If you will be in an airport that has free drinkable water (water fountains), bring an empty water bottle to fill once you are through security.